denyspoltorak/odt2wiki/README.md

 Edit `hugo.toml` in the project's root and the generated markdown files.

-Check the results by running `hugo server -D` in the Hugo project's folder.
+Check the results by running `hugo server` in the Hugo project's folder.

-See if you can [do SEO](https://cloudcannon.com/tutorials/hugo-seo-best-practices/).
+See if you can [do SEO](https://bullaki.com/projects/web-design/).

 Generate your website: `hugo`.